LumoSQL/not-forking/doc/not-forking.md

 into the image, while still giving control over how this is done in the build process (eg by adding a product-specific version string to imported code.)

-The Not-forking mechanism is similar to applying patches, except patches need to be constantly updated as upstream sources changes.

 The overall effect is something like
 [Fossil merge --cherry-pick](https://www.fossil-scm.org/fossil/help/merge)
 or [git-cherry-pick](https://git-scm.com/docs/git-cherry-pick)